It was going too well.

 My friends said that was normal.
 That your skin gets used to skincare products after a while.
 That’s why you have to keep changing them.

-But I never bought that.
-If a skincare ingredient is good for your skin now, it’ll always be good for skin, no matter how long you use it.
+But I never believed that.
+If a skincare product/ingredient is good for your skin now, it’ll always be good for your skin, no matter how long you use it.

 Unless this happens.

-When It’s Time To Really Change Your Skincare Products
+When Is It Time To Change Your Skincare Products?

 Let’s say that you’ve always had oily skin.
 Your skin can’t tolerate rich moisturizers, so you opt for a lightweight formula that’s oil-free.
 And you do clay masks regularly to absorb all that excess oil.